NTV (Russia): Gazprom era (2001–present)

-Controversy
+Controversy over Ukraine

 In August 2014, NTV aired a documentary titled 13 Friends of the Junta, which described critics of Russia's policies in Ukraine as "traitors" and supporters of "fascists".
-The Moscow Times reported that footage of Andrei Makarevich's concert in Sviatohirsk "was merged with images of the fighting that he supposedly endorsed.
+The Moscow Times reported that footage of Andrey Makarevich's concert in Sviatohirsk "was merged with images of the fighting that he supposedly endorsed.
 The program never mentions that the concert was for the benefit of Ukraine's internally displaced children."
+In 2015, NTV fired a journalist who criticized Vladimir Putin and his policy towards Ukraine.

 Another program "Anatomy of a protest" was also presenting most of the anti-government protesters in former USSR countries as "Western puppets" or CIA inspired agents.
 The producers of the program, Pyotr Drogovoz and Liliya Parfyonova, were also accused of frequently receiving wiretap information from FSB which allowed them to pay surprise visits with camera on various opposition meetings.

+Shortly after the Crocus City Hall attack, for which the Islamic State – Khorasan Province claimed responsibility, NTV broadcast a doctored video using audio deepfaking, purporting to show Oleksiy Danilov, the Secretary of the National Security and Defense Council of Ukraine, confirming Ukrainian involvement in the attack, supposedly saying, "It's fun in Moscow today, I think it's very fun.
+I would like to believe that we will arrange such fun for them more often."
+The deepfake was created by patching together previous news streams of the Ukrainian 1+1 channel.